-FastSigns franchise went on sale in Gainesville, Florida-an ideal location, since it was cl Taking over a franchise that had been in business for seven years granted the de Lugos database of existing customers who were already familiar with the FastSigns franchise-v graphic solutions.
-However, they were also left with a negative reputation to correct, due managerial enthusiasm."
-They immediately purchased new equipment to increase their community of the change in ownership.
+Taking over a franchise that had been in business for seven years granted the de Lugos, both 41, a comprehensive database of existing customers who were already familiar with the FastSigns franchise--which specializes in signs and graphic solutions.
+However, they were also left with a negative reputation to correct, due to what Mike calls "lack of managerial enthusiasm."
+They immediately purchased new equipment to increase their production rate and informed the community of the change in ownership.

-Though nervous about buying a failing franchise, the couple was confident in the system were already FastSigns franchisees and could testify to the franchisor's willingness to he years of experience as a general manager at hotels in the Hilton chain to his advantage to talk to people and had contacts, so the couple targeted the hospitality industry as prin Within eight months, the de Lugos had managed to triple the revenue from the year beforestimated sales of \$800,000.
-The de Lugos' success has solidified their opinions about a locations where there's not much competition and it would make sense to put in a new of own personal opinion that I would stick with the resale."
+Though nervous about buying a failing franchise, the couple was confident in the system since two of their family members were already FastSigns franchisees and could testify to the franchisor's willingness to help.
+Also, Mike used his previous 20 years of experience as a general manager at hotels in the Hilton chain to his advantage.
+He knew the business, knew how to talk to people and had contacts, so the couple targeted the hospitality industry as primary customers.

+Within eight months, the de Lugos had managed to triple the revenue from the year before; they ended 2004 with estimated sales of \$800,000.
+The de Lugos' success has solidified their opinions about existing franchises.
+"There may be locations where there's not much competition and it would make sense to put in a new one," says Mike.
+"But it's just my own personal opinion that I would stick with the resale."